Understanding the dosha

 Once you start to understand your own dosha and its characteristics, you'll start to notice them in your friends and family too.

 Let's use an example of a person waiting for a train that's running late.
-The airy, vata types might start to worry and pace up and down the platform while checking the announcement board.
-Whereas a fiery pitta type might use the time to their advantage; a quick phone call or checking a few emails.
-The earthy kapha will use the opportunity to relax and listen to a podcast, read a book or just sit and relax.
+The airy, vata dosha symptoms might trigger worry so the person may pace up and down the platform while checking the announcement board.
+Whereas, fiery pitta dosha symptoms might help in using the time to their advantage; a quick phone call or checking a few emails.
+The earthy kapha dosha symptoms will allow them to use the opportunity to relax and listen to a podcast, read a book or just sit and relax.